edgamat/edgamat.github.io/_posts/2019-09-29-The-Center-Of-A-Clean-Architecture.md

 and placed in the appropriate bookshelf.

 None of this code describes how the data will be persisted or how the data will be displayed to a user.
 Those concerns are for other layers of the application.
-The Domain business logic is simple in its scope.
+The Domain business logic is small in its scope.
 We will need to add the other capabilities in such a way as the not let the business logic know how they are accomplished.

 For example, notice the validation logic in the Warehouse: `if (quantity <= 0) return "invalid_quantity";`